The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations

 \subsection{Operads and triples}

 Let $\T=GF$ which is an endo--functor from $\SS$--modules to $\SS$--modules.
-Since $F$ and $G$ are an adjoint pair, there are natural transformations $\epsilon:FG\to id$ and $\eta: id \to GF$.
+Since $F$ and $G$ are an adjoint pair, there are natural transformations: $\epsilon:FG\to id$ and $\eta: id \to GF$.
+Vice--versa, one can prove that $F$ and $G$ indeed form an adjoint pair using these natural transformations; see e.g.\ \cite{GelMan}.
 In our particular case, the first is given by sending the summand of $\t$ to its image under the composition $\circ_{\tau}$.
 This is well defined up to isomorphism because of the equivariance of the gluings.
 The second is just inclusion of the summand given by the $S$ labeled tree with one vertex.
-Actually, one can prove that they indeed form an adjoint pair using these natural transformations; see e.g.\ \cite{GelMan}.